tszkanlo/skygear-getstarted/src/pages/ios-existing.md

 container, `SKYContainer`, with your Skygear server endpoint and API key you get from the [Skygear Portal](https://portal.skygear.io/app/info).

-The configuration is done in the file `AppDelegate.m`:
+The configuration is done in the file `AppDelegate.m` in Objective-C or `AppDelegate.swift` in Swift:

+For Objective-C:

 - Import the SDK as `SKYKit`